ibm-cloud-docs/cloud-object-storage/gui/cyberduck.md

         * *Ensure that the endpoint region matches the intended bucket.
 For more information about endpoints, see [Endpoints and storage locations](/docs/services/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints).*
     * `Username`: enter the Access Key
     * Click **Connect**
-    * You are prompted for your Secret Key, which will then be saved in the keychain.
+    * You're prompted for your Secret Key, which will then be saved in the keychain.

 Your buckets will now be available in Finder or Explorer.
 You can interact with {{site.data.keyword.cos_short}} like any other mounted file system.